bimalka98/Hardware-Description-Languages/README.md

 -- Architecture

-architecture  RTL of ANDGATE is begin
+architecture  RTL of AND_Gate is begin
 Y <= A AND B;
-end architecture RTL;
+end RTL;

 ```
 Gates are synthesized form the description of VHDL